Pre-med Gap Year

 3. Applicants with prior research publications are strongly encouraged to apply.

 We are hiring for a January start date, and a summer start date.
 To apply, please send your CV and cover letter to admin@bfac.org.
+We generally begin accepting applicants in September of the year prior to their start date.

 If you do not meet these criteria, you may still consider our volunteer program.
 Click here for more information.